Handling state space explosion in verification of component-based systems: A review: Results on SSE reduction methods

-\paragraph{Assume-guarantee reasoning} It has been proposed by Pnueli \cite{pnueli1985transition} and verifies a single component of the system at a time.
-However, during verification a component needs to assume that the environment has a certain behavior, then if the other components of the system guarantee that behavior, it can be deduced that the behavior is hold for entire the system.
-Thus, two kinds of properties should be checked: First is specific assumptions about the environment behavior.
-Second, guarantee that the provided assumptions are hold.
-The basic rule of assume guarantee can be formulated as follow:
+\paragraph{Assume-guarantee reasoning} It has been proposed by Pnueli \cite{pnueli1985transition} where it verifies a single component of the system at a time.
+However, during the verification, a component needs to be associated with the assumption that the environment has a certain behavior, then if the other components of the system guarantee the behavior, it can be deduced that the behavior holds true for the entire system.
+Thus, two kinds of properties should be checked: firstly, the specific assumptions about the environment behavior.
+Secondly, guarantees that the assumptions hold.
+The basic rule of assume-guarantee can be formulated as the following:

-This method is discussed in detail in section 5.
+This method is discussed in detail in section \ref{result}.